regarcher/MetadataMaid/README.md

 ## How MetdataMaid Helps You
 As you probably know, Salesforce has a Mass Delete Records -> Mass Delete Reports function that is somewhat useful, but some deletes can be blocked from deletion if they’re included in a Dashboard.
 The next step you might take from there is to find Dashboards that haven’t been run in a very long time.
 See the section below discussing Deleting Active Dashboards for more tips on that.
-Once you’ve cleaned those up you may see that inactive users have private dashboards.
+Once you’ve cleaned those up you may see that inactive users have private dashboards that are blocking you.
 In order to delete those, you have to:

     1. Find the inactive users that have private Dashboards
     2. Launch the user record